urgent/thisbounty.com-events/README.md

 - Use functions to help with debugging instead of callbacks

+- Need both js and css integration for diez. js for body background color. css for sass modules.

 ### Coming Soon

 - Automatic crypto payout on test pass/fail.